NBISweden/module-openrefine-dm-practices/_episodes/02-working-with-openrefine.md

 One type of Facet is called a 'Text facet'.
 This groups all the identical text values in a column and lists each value with the number of records it appears in.
 The facet information always appears in the left hand panel in the OpenRefine interface.

-Here we will use faceting to look for potential errors in data entry in the `village` column.
+Here we will use faceting to look for potential errors in data entry in the `sex` column.

-1. Scroll over to the `village` column.
+1. Scroll over to the `sex` column.
 2. Click the down arrow and choose `Facet` > `Text facet`.
-3. In the left panel, you'll now see a box containing every unique value in the `village` column along with a number representing how many times that value occurs in the column.
+3. In the left panel, you'll now see a box containing every unique value in the `sex` column along with a number representing how many times that value occurs in the column.
 4. Try sorting this facet by name and by count.
 Do you notice any problems with the data?
 What are they?
 5. Hover the mouse over one of the names in the `Facet` list.
 You should see that you have an `edit` function available.
 6. You could use this to fix an error immediately, and OpenRefine will ask whether you want to make the same correction to every value it finds like that one.
 But OpenRefine offers even better ways to find and fix these errors, which we'll use instead.
 We'll learn about these when we talk about clustering.

 > ## Solution
-> - `Chirdozo` is likely a mis-entry of `Chirodzo`.
+> - 23 entries are missing a value for sex.
-> - `Ruca` is likely a mis-entry of `Ruaca`.
+> - `mael` is likely a mis-entry of `male`.
-> - `Ruaca - Nhamuenda` and `Ruaca-Nhamuenda` refer to the same place (differ only by spaces around the hyphen).
-You might also wonder if both of these are the same as `Ruaca`.
+> - `F`, `f`, `female` and `Female` refer to the same sex.
 We will see how to correct these misspelled and mistyped entries in a later exercise.
-> - The entry `49` is almost certainly an error but you will not be able to fix it by reference to other data.
 {: .solution}

 > ## Exercise
 >
-> 1. Using faceting, find out how many different `interview_date` values there are in the survey results.
+> 1. Using faceting, find out on how `date` values more than one animal was registered.
 >
 > 2. Is the column formatted as Text or Date?
 >
-> 3. Use faceting to produce a timeline display for `interview_date`.
+> 3. Use faceting to produce a timeline display for `date`.
 You will need to use `Edit cells` > `Common transforms` > `To date` to convert this column to dates.
 >
-> 4. During what period were most of the interviews collected?
+> 4. During what period were most of the animals registered?
 >
 > > ## Solution
 > >
-> > For the column `interview_date` do `Facet` > `Text facet`.
+> > For the column `date` do `Facet` > `Text facet`.
 A box will appear in the left panel showing that there are 19 unique entries in
 > > this column.
-> > By default, the column `interview_date` is formatted as Text.
+> > By default, the column `date` is formatted as Text.
 You can change the format by doing `Edit cells` > `Common transforms` >
 > > `To date`.
 Notice the the values in the column turn green.
 Doing `Facet` > `Timeline facet` creates a box in the left panel that shows a histogram of the number of entries for each date.
 > >
-> > Most of the data was collected in November of 2016.
+> > Five dates had more than one animal registered.
+Most of the animals were registered in January of 2019 (seen by the tallest bar in the timeline facet).
 > {: .solution}
 {: .challenge}